Constraining dark energy models using Jackknife and Bootstrap resampling: Statistical techniques

 \subsubsection{Jackknife resampling technique}

-The Jackknife method is a simple resampling technique in which we systematically remove a data point from the original dataset without replacement \cite{10.1214/aoms/1177729989, 6c956df0-ca97-3419-9961-dcc097853946}.
+The Jackknife method is a simple resampling technique in which we remove data point(s) from the original dataset without replacement \cite{10.1214/aoms/1177729989, 6c956df0-ca97-3419-9961-dcc097853946}.
 This method assesses the stability of an estimator and quantifies its bias and variance.
-In this method, $N$ number of Jackknife samples are created, where $N$ is the total number of supernovae in the PPS dataset ($N=1701$).
+In the standard jackknife delete-$1$ method, $N$ number of Jackknife samples are created, where $N$ is the total number of supernovae in the PPS dataset ($N=1701$).
 Jackknife resamples are created by systematically removing one observation at a time from the original PPS dataset without replacement.
 Hence, each of these Jackknife samples contains $N-1$ data points.
 For each of the Jackknife samples, we compute our estimate of the vector of best fit parameters $\widetilde{\theta_s}$ using GLS method described in subsection \ref{subsec:chi_square}, and then combine all such estimates to obtain the Jackknife estimate.
 The vector of Jackknife estimate of parameters ${\hat\theta_{\rm jack}}$ \cite{Hogg:2010yz}, is given by,

 where $\widetilde{\theta_s}$ is the best fit parameter estimate obtained with each Jackknife subsample.
-A key aspect of the Jackknife method is that it provides an estimate of the bias of the estimate made using full dataset.
+A key aspect of the Jackknife method is that it provides an estimate of the bias made using full dataset.
 The Jackknife estimate of the bias \cite{mcintosh2016jackknifeestimationmethod} is computed as

 where $\hat{\theta}$ is the mean estimate obtained from the original PPS full dataset.
 The bias is scaled by the factor $N-1$ because each Jackknife sample contains $N-1$ data points.
 If we have the estimate of bias, the Jackknife corrected estimate of the parameter of interest is given by,